wschildbach/docker-mDNS-auto/README.md

 **LOG_LEVEL**
 > This sets the verbosity of logging.
 Use the [log levels of the python logging module](https://docs.python.org/3/library/logging.html#logging-levels)
 (CRITICAL, ERROR, WARNING, INFO, DEBUG).
+The default is INFO.

 ## Using with your services